-To complete a multi-purpose, multi-user, parcel-based automated mapping and land information system for the entirety of Milwaukee County.
+To complete a multi-purpose, multi-user, parcel-based automated mapping and land information system for all of Milwaukee County.

-During 2002, work continued on Phase I of the mapping.
-Work was completed on preparation of the 10-, 50-, 100-, and 500-year recurrence interval flood hazard areas for Legend Creek and on the 100-year hazard area for all studied streams in the Oak Creek watershed.
-Work continued on the digital maps of the 10-, 50-, and 500-year floodplains for the Oak Creek watershed streams.
-Work was substantially completed on the hydrologic analyses for Underwood Creek (Menomonee River watershed) and the main stem of the Milwaukee River and considerable work was done on the hydraulic analyses of the Milwaukee River.
-Work was begun on the hydrologic and hydraulic analyses for Beaver and Southbranch Creeks in the Milwaukee River watershed.
-Work continued on updating the hydrologic analyses for the Kinnickinnic River watershed.
+During 2004, work continued on Phase I of the mapping.
+Work was completed on modeling and preparation of the 10-, 50-, 100-, and 500-year recurrence interval flood hazard areas for Lincoln Creek and Southbranch Creek (Milwaukee River Watershed).
+Work was completed on the digital maps for the Oak Creek watershed streams.
+Work continued on the hydrologic and hydraulic analyses for Beaver Creek (Milwaukee River watershed).
+Work continued on updating the hydrologic analyses for the Kinnickinnic River watershedand on the hydraulic analyses for the Little Menomonee River.
+Work began on Phase II of the mapping with the collection of field survey data for 30 hydraulic structures along tributaries to the Root River.